frallannea/wedding/pages/game/game.md

   order: 5
 ---

-Considering that the "save-the-date" card had a great success, we tought to make it alive in this webpage!

 <img id="gamePic" class="illustration" src="../../images/wedding-8bit.png" alt="Refresh the page!">

 Click the link below to play a day in our life!